-Monitor, investigate and (where it is prescribed) enforce non-compliance with an Industry Code that may adversely affect small businesses.
+Monitor, investigate and (where it is prescribed) enforce compliance with an Industry Code that may adversely affect small businesses.
 Further Information about Industry Codes is found on this site.

 Investigate market practices that may adversely affect a small business.

-In addition to his roles under the Small Business Commissioner Act 2011, the Small Business Commissioner is the statutory office holder responsible for the administration of the following Acts:
+In addition to the Commissioner's role under the Small Business Commissioner Act 2011, the Small Business Commissioner is the statutory office holder responsible for the administration of the following Acts:

 Retail and Commercial Leases Act 1995: there is a role performed to monitor, investigate and ensure compliance with the Act.
 Further details about retail and commercial leasing matters and bonds are found on this site.

-The Small Business Commissioner has additional responsibilities under the following Act:
+The Small Business Commissioner has additional responsibilities under the following Acts: